-Alex, thank you for posting your letter to Dr. Carl Trueman of Westminster Theological Seminary, regarding his article on gay marriage.
-I think what you had to say is very accurate.
-Too bad that you did not receive a response.
+Someone wrote: Thank you for posting your letter to Dr. Carl Trueman of Westminster Theological Seminary regarding his blog post on gay marriage.
+I think what you said is accurate.
+Too bad he did not respond.
 Why do you suppose that is?

 That was part of an email I recently received.
 Since it is not the first time I’ve been asked this question, following are some thoughts on the matter: